BKrasnov/aspirity-wishlist-client/README.md

 4. Run command: `npm start` (http://localhost:3000/)

 ## Project structure
-api - files containing the logic of working with the API (authService, tokenService, userService) components - components that can be reused (button, form, text field) core - files related to the application logic (hooks, models, utilities) feature - root folder for features based on a specific function (authorization, users, tasks) store - files for working with the state of the application and methods for changing and accessing it theme - common style files (base.css, variable.ts, theme.ts)
+`api` - files containing the logic of working with the API (authService, tokenService, userService)
+`components` - components that can be reused (button, form, text field)
+`core` - files related to the application logic (hooks, models, utilities)
+`feature` - root folder for features based on a specific function (authorization, users, tasks)
+`store` - files for working with the state of the application and methods for changing and accessing it
+`them`e - common style files (base.css, variable.ts, theme.ts)